OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ###  Login Node

 The tool `fsurf` is already installed on the OSG Connect login node.
 You just need to configure it in order to utilize `fsurf` on login node.
-First, ssh to the OSG Connect's login node
+First, ssh to the OSG Connect's login node:

      $ ssh username@login.osgconnect.net